Why are sperm donors required?

 We aim to freeze 20-25 samples from each donor, but you may need to produce more, because some samples may not be suitable for freezing.

 We need donors to be available for follow-up blood and urine test six months after producing their final sample.
-We prefer that this is done at the clinic, but it can be arranged with another doctor in exceptional circumstances.
 If the final blood and urine tests are satisfactory, we are able to use your samples.

 Each donor is able to produce ten families in the UK.
 Each family consists of one or more children to a particular mother, and patients generally prefer to use the same donor for 'sibling' children.
 Donor sperm may be used in treatment cycles outside the UK, where local rules may regulate the number of children born from that donor.